hep-mirrors/hepmc3/README.md

 - The `./examples/RootIOExample2/` subdirectory contains source code of an utility that reads HepMC3 events and saves them using a custom ROOT-based class.

+- The `./examples/RootIOExample3/` subdirectory contains source code of an utility that reads HepMC3 events and saves them nto ROOT TTree.
+This is a simplified version of ConvertExample.

 - The `./examples/BasicExamples/` subdirectory contains source code of basic examples of HepMC3 usage, e.g. building of event from scratch, reading and writing files, usage of fortran, etc.